Global Executive Committee

 Makati City, Philippines

-Mayor Mar-Len Abigail “Abby” Binay is currently on her third term as chief executive of Makati City, the Philippines’ financial center and premier investment hub.
+Makati Mayor Abby Binay is now on her third term as chief executive of the Philippines’ financial center and premier investment hub, having been re-elected in the May 2022 elections.

 Mayor